 Items included in the financial statements of each of the Company's subsidiaries are measured using the currency of the primary economic environment in which each entity operates (the "functional currency").
-The functional currency of the parent entity is the Canadian dollar ("Cdn \$"), the functional currency of MVC and other subsidiaries (Note 19) is the U.S. dollar ("\$") except for Colihues Energia S.A., which has a functional currency of the Chilean peso.
+The functional currency of the parent entity is the Canadian dollar ("Cdn \$"), the functional currency of MVC and other subsidiaries (Note 18) is the U.S. dollar ("\$") except for Colihues Energia S.A., which has a functional currency of the Chilean peso.

 Amerigo's financial statements are presented in U.S. dollars.
-These financial statements have been translated to the U.S. dollar in accordance with International Accounting Standard 21, "The Effects of Changes in Foreign Exchange Rates", which requires that when translating financial statements of companies that have functional currencies other than the presentation currency, assets and liabilities be translated using the exchange rate at the period end; income, expenses and cash flow items be translated using the rate that approximates the exchange rates at the dates of the transactions (e.g. the average rate for the period) and resulting gains and losses on translation are included as a component of equity.
+These financial statements have been translated to the U.S. dollar in accordance with International Accounting Standard 21, "The Effects of Changes in Foreign Exchange Rates", which requires that when translating financial statements of companies that have functional currencies other than the presentation currency, assets and liabilities be translated using the exchange rate at the period end; income, expenses and cash flow items be translated using the exchange rates at the dates of the transactions and resulting gains and losses on translation are recognised in other comprehensive income (loss).
+Rates that approximate the exchange rates at the dates of the transaction, such as the average rate for the period, are used to translate income and expense items when appropriate.